mevdschee/java-crud-api/README.md

 WARNING..
 WORK IN PROGRESS..
 SLOW AND BUGGY!!

+###Dependencies

+    sudo apt-get install maven

 ###Building and Running the Web Application

 Run with:

     mvn jetty:run

+You can see the api at work at http://localhost:8080/posts/1.

+###Building a JAR file

+    mvn compile assembly:single

+You can execute the JAR using:

+    java -jar server.jar

 You can see the api at work at http://localhost:8080/posts/1.